 Beginning in March 2020, Growing Up Healthy quickly collaborated with more than 10 community partners and Faribault-area faith organizations to establish a mobile food distribution initiative in Faribault.
 More than 1,000 Rice County households have been reached through this collaborative effort since April, removing transportation and language barriers and improving food access for those most in need.
+From April-October 2020, 7,040 boxes of food were distributed.
 Food deliveries in select neighborhoods will continue as long as resources are available.

 For a complete list of food access programs in Rice County, see the Rice County Public Health website.